kdave/btrfs-progs/Documentation/Glossary.rst

 	again.
 It is primarily intended to rebalance the data in the filesystem across the *devices* when a device is added or removed.
 A balance will regenerate missing copies for the redundant *RAID* levels, if a device has failed.
-As of linux kernel 3.3, a balance operation can be made selective about which parts of the filesystem are rewritten.
+As of Linux kernel 3.3, a balance operation can be made selective about which parts of the filesystem are rewritten.

 barrier